mjtamlyn/ayb-notes/5-mysql-mariadb.md

 - Sell
 - Take in investors

-Last one was the best option
+Last one was the best option.

+Then Sun happened.